PX4/PX4-Autopilot/apps/netutils/README.txt

   dhcpd     - Dynamic Host Configuration Protocol (DHCP) server.
 See
-              apps/include/netutils/dhcpd.h for interface information. tftpc     - TFTP client.
+              apps/include/netutils/dhcpd.h for interface information. discover  - This daemon is useful for discovering devices in local networks, especially with DHCP configured devices.
+It listens for UDP broadcasts which also can include a device class so that groups of devices can be discovered.
+              It is also possible to address all classes with a kind of broadcast discover.
+(Contributed by Max Holtzberg). tftpc     - TFTP client.
 See apps/include/netutils/tftp.h
               for interface information.
   telnetd   - TELNET server.
 This is the Telnet logic adapted from